zestsoftware/zest.releaser/zest/releaser/README.txt

-could add some extra checks to see if that is really needed, but someone who does not have index-servers listed, may still want to use an entry point like `gocept.zestreleaser.customupload`_ to do uploading, or do some manual steps steps first before uploading.
+could add some extra checks to see if that is really needed, but someone who does not have index-servers listed, may still want to use an entry point like `gocept.zestreleaser.customupload`_ to do uploading, or do some manual steps first before uploading.